Barry K. Herman: Organized medicine

-Herman has served on several standing committees of the APA including the Audit Committee, the Budget and Finance Committee, and most recently, as Chairman of the Elections Committee (2014–2018).
-Herman currently serves as the Chairman of the Assembly Committee of Representatives of Subspecialties and Sections (ACROSS) and is the ACROSS Representative of the APA Assembly Executive Committee (AEC).
+Herman has been on several standing committees of the APA including the Audit Committee, the Budget and Finance Committee, and most recently, as Chairman of the Elections Committee (2014–2018).
+Herman is the Chairman of the Assembly Committee of Representatives of Subspecialties and Sections (ACROSS) and is the ACROSS Representative of the APA Assembly Executive Committee (AEC).

 In 2017 Herman was recognized for his lifetime work in Psychiatric Administration and Management with the American Psychiatric Association Administrative Psychiatry Award.
 His Award Lecture, delivered at the APA Annual Meeting in San Diego, CA was on "Managing Up."

 Personal

 His stepfather, Samuel Walter Askinas, DDS (1925–2018), was the Executive Dean Emeritus of Tufts University School of Dental Medicine.
 Herman lives in Philadelphia, Pennsylvania, with his wife, an attorney.
 He collects rock and roll memorabilia and books written and/or illustrated by Ralph Steadman.